Japan says hard to hold TPP ministerial talks without U.S. fast-track bill

 "It is becoming an extremely difficult situation as to whether ministerial talks will be held."

-Chief negotiators from TPP member nations have been in Guam since the weekend to talk about issues ranging from labor to intellectual property.
+Chief negotiators from TPP member nations have been in Guam since the weekend to talk about issues ranging from labour to intellectual property.

 There has been speculation that ministers from TPP member nations may hold talks on the sidelines of APEC trade ministers meeting, which will be held in the Philippines at the end of this week, or thereafter at another venue.